MiguelMarcelino/Somnus/README.md

 If you want to deploy the Somnus backend, it is recommended that you create an `application-production.properties` file.

+#### Building for production
+To build the backend for production, execute the script `create_backend_executable.sh` If you open the script, you will notice that it uses the production environment, requiring you to create the `application-production.properties` file with the corresponding production properties.
+This will test the project and create an executable jar file, which you can use to deploy the server.

 ### Frontend
 To test the frontend, just jun `npm start` to start the server locally.
 This will open the server on port 4200.
 To deploy the frontend you can go to the SomnusFrontEnd folder and run